Namburisaivarma/Portfolio-Projects/README.md

 # Portfolio-Projects

-This repository contains analysis with sql and using some python libraries like pandas, seaborn and matplotlib.
+This contains analysis with sql and using some python libraries like pandas, seaborn and matplotlib.
 The data representation will be shown using Power BI.